Septate uterus

 Hysterosalpingogram

-Accuracy of hysterosalpingogram alone is only 55% for differentiation of septate uterus from the bicornuate uterus.
-An angle of less than 75° between the uterine horns is suggestive of a septate uterus, and an angle of more than 105° is more consistent with bicornuate uteri.
-Unfortunately, the majority of angles of divergence between the horns fall between these ranges, and considerable overlap between the two anomalies is noted.
+Accuracy of hysterosalpingogram alone is only 55% for the differentiation of a septate uterus from a bicornuate uterus.
+An angle of <75° between the uterine horns is suggestive of a septate uterus, and an angle of >105° is more consistent with a bicornuate uterus.
+Unfortunately, the majority of angles of divergence between the horns fall between these ranges, and there is considerable overlap between the two anomalies.

 Ultrasound

-The echogenic endometrial stripe is separated at the fundus by the intermediate echogenicity septum.
-The septum extends to the cervix in a complete septate uterus.
+The echogenic endometrial stripe is separated at the fundus by the intermediate echogenicity septum (which is isoechoic to myometrium).
+In a complete septate uterus, the septum extends to the cervix.
 The external uterine contour must demonstrate a convex, flat, or mildly concave (ideally <1 cm) configuration and may best be appreciated on coronal images of the uterus.

-May show vascularity in the septum in 70% of cases when assessed with color Doppler; and if present may be associated with a higher rate of obstetric complications 8.
+Color Doppler may show vascularity in the septum (70% of cases) which, if present, may be associated with a higher rate of obstetric complications 8.

 MRI